kpachhai/hiero-improvement-proposals/hip-0000-template.md

 tokens from the balance of one or more sending account(s) to the balance of one or more recipient accounts.
 The full definition, for clarity, is detailed in [an attached file](assets/hip-0000-template/sample.proto).

+### Impact on Mirror Node
+Describe impacts, if any, on the Hiero Mirror node.

+### Impact on SDK
+Describe Impacts, if any, on the Heiro SDKs

 ## Backwards Compatibility
 All HIPs that introduce backward incompatibilities must include a section